KennethWussmann/zeitraum/packages/server/README.md

 ```

 > Hint: You don't need to adjust `admin.ical`.
 Currently only one internal user exists, which is admin.
 You only change the server and set the API token.

+## Health Check

+The server exposes an additional webserver.
+By default on port `9000` that allows scraping by health checks.
+It's a different server port, because it does not require authentication.
+A health check ensures that traffic is only routed to the container when it's ready to serve it.
+The Zeitraum container will be marked as unready/unhealthy when the database connection is not established or disconnects.

+It has three endpoints `/health`, `/live`, `/ready`.
+Read more about their behaviour in the [Lightship docs](https://github.com/gajus/lightship#health).